adamwan-nexplore/guidebook-nxp-hk/how-we-hire/mobile-assignment.md

 We are using mockAPI to provide the mock response

-You can check the manual [here](https://github.com/mockapi-io/docs/wiki "https://github.com/mockapi-io/docs/wiki")
+You can check the manual [MockAPI Documentation](https://github.com/mockapi-io/docs/wiki "https://github.com/mockapi-io/docs/wiki")

 ## Requirements